Fabiollooo/BrokenHouse/README.md

 Resources you must manage:
 - **Food** — your family needs to eat every day.
 Miss enough meals and they begin to starve.
 - **Medicine** — family members can fall ill at random.
-Without medicine, sickness worsens and can turn fatal.
+Without medicine, sickness worsens and can turn fatal...
 - **Heat** — especially in colder seasons, heating the home is non-negotiable for health.
 - **Other expenses** — unexpected costs can surface and demand your attention.